Sheet Metal Gauge Chart

 Metal Gauge Chart of aluminium

 The relation between the gauge number of metal and the thickness of the sheet will always be the same (inversely related to each other).
 However, the gauge number of different metals can have different thicknesses.
-To help you understand this, I am providing an aluminium metal sheet chart.
+To help you understand this, I am providing an aluminum metal sheet chart.

 Gauge Numbers Thickness in InchesThickness in MM